Existential.Net

 It reduces the code you need to write for basic null checks by providing validation techniques or - even better - using the Maybe<T> monad can just help you not to care!

-Other classes in Existential help you to avoid constantly reinventing the wheel for common problems such as generating hash codes, safely returning disposable values from methods, and converting an IEnumerable to an IEnumerable<T>.
+Other classes in Existential help you to avoid constantly reinventing the wheel for problems such as writing text to multiple outputs, converting an IEnumerable to an IEnumerable<T>, getting the name of the current method or negating a Predicate.

 These solutions aren't innovative in themselves - plenty code examples exist out there - but Existential brings them together into one tested library so you don't have to.